webduinoio/chrome-api-proxy/README.md

-# Chrome API Proxy
+# API Proxy for Google Chrome™

-Leverage Chrome App APIs in Normal Htmls
+Leverage Chrome App APIs in Normal Web Pages

 ## Installation

-1. Install the "Chrome API Proxy" app.
+1. Install the "API Proxy for Google Chrome™" app.
 Launch the app whenever you want to use the APIs.
-2. Install the "Chrome API Proxy - Agent" extension.
+2. Install the "API Proxy Agent for Google Chrome™" extension.

 ## Usage